AbhayaShankar/AbhayaShankar/README.md

 <!--
 [![trophy](https://github-profile-trophy.vercel.app/?username=abhayashankar&theme=onedark)](https://github.com/ryo-ma/github-profile-trophy)
 -->
-- 🌱 I’m currently adding **Nextjs** to my arsenal , what are you adding to yours?
+- 🌱 I’m currently adding **TypeScript** to my arsenal, and learning **Backend** 🤩 what are you adding to yours?

-- 👯 I’m looking to collaborate on **Freelance Projects**
+- 👯 I’m looking to collaborate on **Freelance Projects.**

-- 💬 Ask me about **Html, Css , Javascript, React, Workout-routines/diet plans, Motivations**
+- 💬 Ask me about **Html, Css , Javascript, React, NextJs and Workout-routines/diet plans, Motivations**

 - 📔 Contributing to Open source as much as I can.